sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 As these systems come from academia, we have a significant amount of data and history with each system.

-An established finding in educational research is one-on-one human-to-human tutoring has the strongest learning outcomes.
+Human individual tutoring has the strongest learning outcomes.
+This is a common finding in educational research.
 So far, no computerized adaptive learning system has outperformed human one-on-one tutoring.

 Researchers have investigated classroom learning alone, computerized adaptive learning alone, as well as combined classroom and adaptive learning.
 A [2016 paper "Effectiveness of Intelligent Tutoring Systems"](https://www.researchgate.net/publication/277636218_Effectiveness_of_Intelligent_Tutoring_Systems_A_Meta-Analytic_Review) provides a meta analysis of these studies.
 Adaptive learning systems usually outperform traditional classroom learning.
 Combined with classroom learning, adaptive learning systems create a positive effect, but there are some limitations.

 Adaptive systems do particularly well with instant feedback and ensuring skill mastery.
-However, investigators note some areas for improvement:
+Investigators note some areas for improvement:

 - The cost of developing content for these systems is high.
 - These systems often can't contextualize learning the way a human can.